meteor/meteor/code-of-conduct.md

 ### Using This Code

 This isn’t an exhaustive list of things that you can’t do.
-Rather, it’s a guide for participation in the community that outlines how each of us can work to keep Apollo a positive, successful, and growing project.
+Rather, it’s a guide for participation in the community that outlines how each of us can work to keep Meteor a positive, successful, and growing project.

-This code of conduct applies to all spaces managed by the Apollo project or company.
-This includes Slack, GitHub issues, the GraphQL Summit and GraphQL SF events, and any other forums created by the Apollo team which the community uses for communication.
+This code of conduct applies to all spaces managed by the Meteor project or company.
+This includes Slack, GitHub issues, and any other forums created by the Meteor team which the community uses for communication.
 Breaches of this code outside these spaces may affect a person's ability to participate within them.
 We expect it to be honored by everyone who represents or participates in the project, whether officially or informally.

-If you believe someone is violating the code of conduct, please report it by emailing [community@apollodata.com](mailto:community@apollostack.com).
+If you believe someone is violating the code of conduct, please report it by emailing [community@meteor.com](mailto:community@meteor.com).

 ### We Strive To: